bitcoin-sv/ts-sdk/docs/compat.md

 Returns

-The BIP39 instance with the new random mnemonic.
+The Mnemonic instance with the new random mnemonic.

 Argument Details